bwein-net/contao-migrate-pa2-gallery/Readme.md

 After the installation you can run the migration via console `contao:migrate` or you open the contao install tool.

-> Attention: You should not run the database migration which removes the auxiliary column `migrated` from `tl_short_urls`, because the migration of this extension will run again!
+> Attention: The tables of the new extension `bwein-net/contao-gallery` must to be empty!

+Only the archives and albums are migrated.
+The frontend modules must to be manually configured.

+> Attention: Some features such as protected or sorted albums are not implemented in the new extension.
+To support multiple languages, you need to create a category for each language!

 ## Uninstall extensions

-After running the migration you can savely and should uninstall both extensions:
+After running the migration you can and should uninstall both extensions:

 ```
 composer remove bwein-net/contao-migrate-pa2-gallery
-composer remove fritzmg/contao-short-urls
+composer remove craffft/contao-photoalbums2
 ```